 Services that are covered for you What you must pay when you get these services For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy Dental services In-Network Out-of-Network In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: You pay a \$0 Copay for Preventive Oral Exams You pay a \$0 Copay for Preventive Oral Exams Preventive Oral Exams Preventive Oral Exams Preventive Oral Exams Periodic Oral Evaluation - D0120 • Extensive Oral Exam - D0160 • Re-evalution-limited Problem Focused - D0170 Two of (D0120, D0160, D0170) every 12 months Limited Oral Evaluation - D0140 Three per 12 months, not allowed with routine services Comprehensive Oral Evaluation - D0150 Comprehensive Periodontal Evaluation - D0180 One of (D0150, D0180) every 36 months per provider or location.
-Palliative Treatment of Dental Pain per visit D9110 Allowable only with D0140 and X-rays We cover Dental X-Rays You pay a \$0 Copay for Dental X-Rays You pay a \$0 Copay for Dental X-Rays
+We cover: You pay a \$0 Copay for You pay a \$0 Copay for Preventive Oral Exams Preventive Oral Exams Preventive Oral Exams Periodic Oral Evaluation - D0120 • Extensive Oral Exam - D0160 • Re-evalution-limited Problem Focused - D0170 Two of (D0120, D0160, D0170) every 12 months • Limited Oral Evaluation - D0140 Three per 12 months, not allowed with routine services • Comprehensive Oral Evaluation - D0150 Comprehensive Periodontal Evaluation - D0180 One of (D0150, D0180) every 36 months per provider or location.
+One of (D0120) per 6 months per provider or location.
+Palliative Treatment of Dental Pain per visit D9110 Allowable only with D0140 and X-rays We cover You pay a \$0 Copay for Dental X-Rays You pay a \$0 Copay for Dental X-Rays

-Services that are covered for you What you must pay when you get these services Intraoral, comprehensive series of radiographic images - D0210 Panoramic Radiographic Image - D0330 Vertical Bitewings - D0277 (7-8 radiographic images) • Intraoral tomosynthesis-comprehensive series of radiographic images - D0372 One of (D0210, D0330, D0277, D0372) every 36 months Intraoral Periapical First Radiographic Image - D0220 Intraoral Periapical-each additional Radiographic Image - D0230 One of (D0220) per date of service Intraoral tomosynthesis-periapical radiographic image - D0374 One of (D0374) every 12 months Intraoral Occlusal Radiographic Image - D0240 Two of (D0240) every 24 months Bitewing-single Radiographic Image - D0270 Bitewings-two Radiographic Images - D0272 Bitewings-three Radiographic Images - D0273 Bitewings-four Radiographic Images - D0274 Intraoral tomosynthesis-bitewing radiographic image - D0373 One of (D0270, D0272, D0273, D0274, D0373) every 12 months
+Services that are covered for you What you must pay when you get these services

+Dental X-Rays

+Intraoral, comprehensive series of radiographic images - D0210

+Panoramic Radiographic Image - D0330

+Vertical Bitewings - D0277 (7-8 radiographic images)

+• Intraoral tomosynthesis-comprehensive series of radiographic images - D0372

+One of (D0210, D0330, D0277, D0372) every 36 months

+Intraoral Periapical First Radiographic Image - D0220

+Intraoral Periapical-each additional Radiographic Image - D0230

+One of (D0220) per date of service

+Intraoral tomosynthesis-periapical radiographic image - D0374

+One of (D0374) every 12 months

+Intraoral Occlusal

+Radiographic Image - D0240

+Two of (D0240) every 24 months

+Bitewing-single Radiographic Image - D0270

+Bitewings-two Radiographic Images - D0272

+Bitewings-three Radiographic Images - D0273

+Bitewings-four Radiographic Images - D0274

+Intraoral tomosynthesis-bitewing radiographic image - D0373

-Services that are covered for you What you must pay when you get these service We cover Cleanings • Prophylaxis Adult - D1110 You pay a \$0 Copay for Cleanings You pay a \$0 Copay for Cleanings Scaling in Presence of Generalized Moderate or Severe Gingival Inflammation, Full Mouth - D4346 Two of (D1110, D4346) every 12 months Periodontal Maintenance Procedures (following active therapy) - D4910 Four of (D4910) every 12 months We cover Fluoride You pay a \$0 Copay for Fluoride You pay a \$0 Copay for Fluoride Topical Application of Fluoride Varnish - D1206 Topical Application of Fluoride - D1208 Two of (D1206, D1208) every 12 months In addition, Care N' Care offers dental benefits as Optional Supplemental benefits for an additional monthly premium.
+Services that are covered for you What you must pay when you get these services One of (D0270, D0272, D0273, D0274, D0373) every 12 months We cover You pay a \$0 Copay for Cleanings You pay a \$0 Copay for Cleanings Cleanings Prophylaxis Adult - D1110 Scaling in Presence of Generalized Moderate or Severe Gingival Inflammation, Full Mouth - D4346 Two of (D1110, D4346) every 12 months Periodontal Maintenance Procedures (following active therapy) - D4910 Four of (D4910) every 12 months We cover Fluoride You pay a \$0 Copay for Fluoride You pay a \$0 Copay for Fluoride Topical Application of Fluoride Varnish - D1206 • Topical Application of Fluoride - D1208 Two of (D1206, D1208) every 12 months In addition, Care N' Care offers dental benefits as Optional Supplemental benefits for an additional monthly premium.
 Please refer to the dental benefits chart in Section 2.2 of this chapter.
 Dental Services provided by DentaQuest.
-Depression screening We cover one screening for depression per year.
+Depression screening In-Network Out-of-Network We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-In-Network There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Out-of-Network 30% of the cost for this Medicare-covered preventive service.
+There is no coinsurance, copayment, or deductible for an \$30 Copay for this Medicare-covered preventive service.